Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Fitting mixtures with heterogeneous, noisy data using an EM algorithm

-We can prove that this procedure for maximizing the full data likelihood also maximizes the log likelihood of the data $\wwi$ given the model.
-We use Jensen's inequality in the continuous case \citep[\eg,][]{Mackay2003}, \ie,
+In Appendix \ref{sec:convergenceproof} we prove that this procedure for maximizing the full data likelihood also monotonically increases the likelihood of the data $\wwi$ given the model, as is the case for the EM algorithm for noiseless and complete measurements [\cite{Dempster1977}; \cite{Wu1983}].